marmelab/EventDrops/docs/configuration.md

 });
 ```

-## indicators
+## indicator

-_Default: indicators configuration object_
+_Default: indicator configuration object_

 Indicators show up when there are data out of the set range accessible through scroll or zoom.
-They can be disabled passing `false` to the `indicators` property.
+They can be disabled passing `false` to the `indicator` property.

 ### previousText